dai-shi/react-tracked/website/docs/api.md

 ## memo

+`memo` is removed in v2.
+With v2, we can use `React.memo`.
+The description below only applies to v1.

 There is a utility function exported from the library.

 This should be used instead of `React.memo` if props